 GeneCards Summary for MMP7 Gene

 MMP7 (Matrix Metallopeptidase 7) is a Protein Coding gene.
-Diseases associated with MMP7 include focal myositis and thymic epithelial tumor.
+Diseases associated with MMP7 include focal myositis and pediatric multiple sclerosis.
 Among its related pathways are GPCR Pathway and Angiogenesis (CST).
 GO annotations related to this gene include metalloendopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP7 Gene

 Degrades casein, gelatins of types I, III, IV, and V, and fibronectin.
 Activates procollagenase.